CoolSpring8/comp-in-one/README.md

 **Q1: How does `comp-in-one` work internally?
 Specifically, how does it handle one-way data flow?**

 Internally, `comp-in-one` takes a function as its children prop and executes it to render the desired component structure.
 Within the `Comp` component, React recognizes and handles any hooks used within the children function as if they are used by `Comp`.

-This one-way data flow simplifies component creation by allowing the function to define the component structure and behavior without the need for prop drilling.
+`comp-in-one` leverages JavaScript closures, allowing the children function to access outer variables which would otherwise be passed as props in a conventional component structure.

 **Q2: Can I use `comp-in-one` in other JSX libraries, like Solid.js?**